Getting Started

 v0.6.0 In development

-This section tracks changes landing on main since the v0.5.0 release.
-Release notes will be finalised when v0.6.0 is tagged.
-See the 0.5.x to 0.6.0 migration guide for upgrade steps on the breaking AI surface changes below.
+This section tracks changes landing on main since the v0.5.0 release; release notes will be finalised when v0.6.0 is tagged.
+0.6.0 is the architecture release before v1: the contracts that freeze at v1 changed shape once, now, so they do not have to change after, and the engine rework brings a significant performance improvement to route and event processing.
+See the 0.5.x to 0.6.0 migration guide for all upgrade steps.

 AI & MCP Breaking